A-ryan-Kalra/listen-ytx/README.md

 # listen-ytx 🗣️📝

 #### Listen is a sleek, command-line-fist to-do list📝 manager built for powerful users.
-It lets you manage you daily task directly from the CLI with intutive commands that feels like natural language.
+It lets you manage you daily task directly from the CLI with intuitive commands that feels like natural language.

 <video src="https://github.com/user-attachments/assets/77903333-37d9-4f88-9d99-385dbee61288" autoplay muted loop />